 With a love for the dramatic arts, Kate Ridley-Holloway is an experienced performer and teacher with years of experience working in Stagecoach schools across the south west.
 Moving to Gloucestershire in 2021, she brings expert knowledge and a whole heap of passion to her role as principal at Stagecoach Gloucester.

-Now enrolling for its summer 2021 term, Stagecoach Gloucester offers weekend classes in dance, singing and drama for children aged four to 18.
+Now enrolling for its autumn 2021 term, Stagecoach Gloucester offers weekend classes in dance, singing and drama for children aged four to 18.
 With no experience required, anyone is welcome to come along for a two-week trial and join in the fun.

 For more information, visit stagecoach.com/gloucester.